ThanhLong1601/Coffee-Store/README.md

 - npm start

-==== To create sample data for the stores, run the following command:
+==== To create sample data for the stores or products, run the following command:

 - npm run seed:stores
 - npm run seed:products